 - 9 Misc.

-- Archive.org - Massive archive of scanned gaming magazines (also check other collections/items not in collections)
+- Archive.org's game magazine collection - Massive archive of scanned gaming magazines (also check other collections/items not in collections)

 - RetroMags - Another archive of scanned gaming magazines

 - The Arcade Flyer Museum

 - EGM Issue 13 (August 1990) has previews of some games that ultimately ended up being unreleased, including a version of Block Out that varies from the one dumped.
 Not sure if the same applies to shown version of War on Wheels.

 - With the release of Rare Replay, Rare has been divulging plenty of information about early builds of its various games.